djbetterly/simpledoser/README.md

 Firmware Details:
   * Control up to 6 Pumps
   * Scheduling options for 12 and 24hr periods
-  * Calibration Function
+  * Calibration Function (Calibration automatically runs for 60 seconds for each pump)
   * Manual ON/OFF
   * Logging

-Calibration automatically runs for 60 seconds for each pump.
 ##CLI Commands
 ```bash
   Variables: